"The oppression of women is useful to the capitalist system."

 Feminism has often made a strong connection between patriarchy and capitalism, with the underlying message being that capitalism is an enemy of feminism.

 We would argue that this approach of 'Feminism versus Capitalism' has been counter productive to the women's movement and goal of gender equality.

-In today's world business, is a key to personal empowerment.
-A female entrepreneur is a boss, a master of her destiny.
-However, women are still very under-represented as business entrepreneurs and even less so as social or activist entrepreneurs.
+In today's world, business is a key to personal empowerment.
+A female entrepreneur is a boss and the master of her own destiny.
+Unfortunately women are still very under-represented as business entrepreneurs and even less so as social or activist entrepreneurs.

 The field of feminism has long associated capitalism with patriarchy and adopted a victim-based approach to the myriad of problems facing women across the planet.